jskov/openapi-jaxrs-client/src/docs/Configuration.md

 **naming-rules-type**

 >Allows you to control the naming of types using the operators described above.

 >The type name is given as input.

+>
+    default value: TYPENAME

+**naming-rules-mp-schema**

+>Allows you to control the MP @Schema naming of types using the operators described above.

+>If your application is not only a REST client, but also passes the upstream types through
+>to downstream REST clients, this option can be used to alter (downstream) naming.

+>The @Schema options only affect the generation of OpenApi document for your application,
+>not its deserialization of upstream types *in* your application.

+>The type name is given as input.